 - Värttinä, Seleniko

 - Tokyo Jihen, Dynamite Out

-Tags: anita baker, beastie boys, bill evans, bruce springsteen, cameo, capercaillie, eazy-e, einojuhani rautvaara, fugazi, glenn branca, guns n' roses, heart, jimi hendrix, john coltrane, johnny hartman, joni mitchell, ketsumeshi, ll cool j, milt jackson, morrissey, mother love bone, nirvana, peter gabriel, prince, r.e.m., radiohead, rage against the machine, robert palmer, roxy music, sonny rollins, soundgarden, soundtrack, they might be giants, tlc, tokyo jihen, varttina, victor borge
+Tags: anita baker, beastie boys, bill evans, bruce springsteen, cameo, capercaillie, eazy-e, einojuhani rautvaara, fugazi, glenn branca, guns n' roses, heart, jimi hendrix, john coltrane, johnny hartman, joni mitchell, ketsumeshi, ll cool j, milt jackson, morrissey, mother love bone, nirvana, peter gabriel, prince, purchase log, r.e.m., radiohead, rage against the machine, robert palmer, roxy music, sonny rollins, soundgarden, soundtrack, they might be giants, tlc, tokyo jihen, varttina, victor borge

 It’s a simple enough album cover: Morrissey in profile, holding a microphone in one hand, a taunting, silly expression on his face.
 His shirt is open, the lights of the stage casting strategic shadows across his bare chest.

 Morrissey doesn’t have an Adonis physique, not like that show-off Sting on the back cover of the “Love is the Seventh Wave” 7-inch.
 Rather, he is lanky in a way that defies conventional appeal.
 He’s someone’s type, and it just so happens to be me.